 "The Mission of Upstander Kids Anti-Bullying Camp is to empower kids with Communication Skills, basic Martial Arts Skills, good Social Skills to become bully-resistant so that they can focus their attention on making the world a better place; to give them an appreciation for diversity, and to increase their capacity for kindness & compassion."

 The Upstander Kids Approach

-Mindfully Empowered Bully Resistant Kids heading into a new school year?
+Mindfully Empowered Bully Resistant Kids?
 Priceless.